owneraio/finp2p-tezos-adapter/specs/plan.md

 ### `update_operators`

-We think that we can keep the usual semantic (i.e. without calling the authorization contract), where users must sign transaction themselves to update their operators.
-This is for future proofing in case we want to relax the restrictions.
+The semantic of `update_operators` is the usual, but the authorization of who can update operators for a user is handled by the **Authorization** contract.

 > The standard does not specify who is permitted to update operators on behalf
 > of the token owner.
 Depending on the business use case, the particular
 > implementation of the FA2 contract MAY limit operator updates to a token owner
 > (`owner == SENDER`) or be limited to an administrator.

+In the V1, the update operator operation must be signed by the operator for it to take effect and the information of "being an operator" is passed on to the **Authorization** contract (in the field `sender_is_operator`) when one calls either `transfer` or `burn`.
+In the authorization logic for the V1, this information is not used (_i.e._ being an operator does not grant any additional rights).

 Note that a user having operators does not impact the contract in the V1.

-**TODO**: decide if it is necessary or not (in the latter case there is no need to have `sender_is_operator` as a parameter to the administrator contract).

 ### `balance_of`